 The winter is quickly approaching.
 Although we have a few months until the winter solstice, cooler temperatures are already starting to set in.
 If you’re working on planning out your remodeling projects, you need to take a few extra things into consideration.
 During the winter, some projects are just not practical.
 In this blog, we’re going to give you some tips on which home remodeling projects to save for the spring.

 Large, Open Projects

 It’s unadvisable to undertake any projects during the winter that would leave your home open and exposed to the elements.
-This includes home expansions, room additions and second story additions.
+This includes home expansions, room additions, and second story additions.
 Not only will the cold winter chill get in, but the heat will be able to easily escape.
-This will mean higher heating costs for the duration for the project, as well as some chilly nights.
+This will mean higher heating costs for the duration of the project, as well as some chilly nights.
 This type of project would be perfect to save for the spring.

-Outdoor projects are also ill advised during the winter.
+Outdoor projects are also ill-advised during the winter.
 While it is still possible to complete them, frigid temperatures may get in the way of a timely completion.
 If the soil that needs to be dug up is frozen, it is much harder to work with.
 Also, if there is snow, ice or other inclement weather conditions, it may be impossible to work on the project.